AnatolianTeam/Anatolian-Team-Services/docs/Testnet/ar.io/installation.md

 ```shell
 docker-compose logs -f --tail=0
 ```
-You can close the logs by saying `CTRL C`.
+You can close the logs by pressing `CTRL C`.

 ## Set up Networking